-I am a 4th-year physics PhD candidate at Princeton University.
+I am a 4th-year physics PhD candidate and NSF GRFP fellow at Princeton University.
 My advisors are William Bialek (Princeton) and David Schwab (CUNY).
-I study learning and abstraction in artificial neural networks through the lens of physics and complex systems.
-I’m happy to chat via email at lindsay.smith@princeton (dot) edu.
+My research focus is studying the science of AI, drawing on my background in physics and complex systems.

-My current research in machine learning/AI includes projects in mechanistic interpretability, meta-learning, in-context learning, and LLM multi-agent interactions.
+My current research in machine learning/AI includes projects in mechanistic interpretability, in-context learning, and LLM multi-agent interactions.

 Papers

 When can in-context learning generalize out of task distribution?
-(ICML 2025)

-Model Recycling: Model component reuse to promote in-context learning (NeurIPS 2024 SciForDL Workshop)
+Model Recycling: Model component reuse to promote in-context learning

-Specialization-generalization transition in exemplar-based in-context learning (NeurIPS 2024 SciForDL Workshop)
+Specialization-generalization transition in exemplar-based in-context learning

-Learning continuous chaotic attractors with a reservoir computer (Chaos journal).
-Selected as an Editor’s Pick and publicized with a Scilight press summmary.
+Selected as an Editor’s Pick and publicized with a Scilight press summary.

 Background